Man sitting and looking off to the left.

 So we know emotion and logic need to work together when you make choices.
 And we'll share some tips for balancing them.
 But first, here are a few things to watch out for.

 Remember that emotions relating to one event can influence your decisions elsewhere.
 For example, a disagreement with a loved one, a promotion at work, or an upcoming reunion could all spill over into your investment decisions.
 (Researchers have correlated stock market performance to everything from the amount of sunshine on a given day to a country's elimination from World Cup soccer.)
-This might be especially relevant in today's world, when many of us have our anxiety turned up on a daily basis by pandemic developments.
+This might be especially relevant in today's world, when many of us have our anxiety turned up on a daily basis by global news and developments.

 Be aware when you're faced with content intended to provoke an emotional response.
 News headlines get more attention when they appeal to feelings like fear.
 If you're seeing stories about, say, soaring inflation, consider the facts and whether taking action would actually be helpful or just part of an emotional response.